 My first strategy in any small space is to use as much of the vertical space available as possible, be it on the walls, the space above the cabinets or the vertical space inside the kitchen cabinets:

 1) Wall mounted magnetic spice rack

 Storing your spices on the wall is a great way of freeing up precious cabinet space in a small kitchen.
 You can make your own DIY wall spice rack by using a cookie sheet or pizza pan with magnetic spice containers – the colorful spices will also doubles as artwork.
-You can also easily make your own magnetic spice containers by gluing magnets to the containers like I did here.
+You can buy the round magnetic spice containers or you can also easily make your own by gluing magnets to the containers like I did here.

 2) Add an extra shelf to your upper cabinets